Arnab-Developer/Arc.HtmlContent.DI/README.md

 This is a library for
 [html content core](https://github.com/Arnab-Developer/ArnabDeveloper.HtmlContent.Core)
 dependency injection for ASP.NET 5.

-## How to install

-This library has been hosted in [NuGet](https://www.nuget.org/packages/Arc.HtmlContent.DI/).
+It has been hosted in [NuGet](https://www.nuget.org/packages/Arc.HtmlContent.DI/).
 Use below command to install this in your .NET application.

 ```
 dotnet add package Arc.HtmlContent.DI
 ```

-## How to use

 There is a
 [WPF app](https://github.com/Arnab-Developer/ArnabDeveloper.HtmlContent.WpfApp)